twentyOne2x/attnmarkets-docs/pages/users/for-launchpads-and-incubators.md

 Your benefits:

-- better outcomes for strong teams,
+- better outcomes for strong teams
-- a share of interest and revenues,
+- a share of interest and revenues
-- a tangible differentiator versus other launchpads.
+- a tangible differentiator versus other launchpads

 <details>
 <summary>Example – Launchpad-led revenue advance</summary>